What is a death doula?

 About Hannah

 Hannah is a National End of Life Doula Alliance (NEDA) certified death doula in Los Angeles.
-Her interest in death care was the result of being raised in a death-positive household, a desire to live a more examined life, and various experiences volunteering with those at the end of life.
+Her interest in death care is the result of being raised in a death-positive household, a desire to live a more examined life, and various experiences volunteering with those at the end of life.
 She's held a lifelong commitment to exploring not just the light, but the darker parts of oneself.
 With experience in Voluntarily Stopping Eating & Drinking (VSED), at-home after-care of the body, and green burials, Hannah brings warmth and grounding to especially difficult situations and hopes that you'll allow her to guide you in this deep and meaningful work.

 Services